parthabbot1/TerraSphere-GraphQL-Explorer/README.md

 I have also used some Moon.io components(by yolo) as well.

-I have not used any other external component or Ui library and the code is written with pure HTML CSS styles.(No 3rd party Ui library has been used except for Yolo)
+I have not used any other external component or Ui library and the code is written with pure HTML CSS styles.(No 3rd party Ui library has been used except for Moon.io)

 ## Table of Contents